Virginia Education Department rescinds diversity, equity programs in response to Youngkin’s order

 “Our Virginia students should not be taught to discriminate on the basis of sex, skin color, or religion and VDOE policies should certainly not recommend such concepts,” he said.

 Education became a primary focus for Youngkin in the late weeks of his campaign, reflecting a burgeoning national debate over how and what schools should teach about race, racism and American history.
-The right has found a politically potent rallying cry in the drive to ban critical race theory, a college-level academic theory that inspects how systemic racism shapes American society — but which conservatives wield as a catchall encompassing a wide variety of school programs meant to boost diversity, equity and inclusion.
+The right has found a politically potent rallying cry in the drive to ban critical race theory, a college-level academic theory that analyzes how systemic racism shapes American society — but which conservatives wield as a catchall encompassing a wide variety of school programs meant to boost diversity, equity and inclusion.

 Balow’s actions Friday come as no surprise: She is directly following Youngkin’s requests as laid out in his Executive Order One.
 In that document, he specifically asked her to end or curtail several of the programs she rescinded, including the EdEquityVA program and the Virginia Math Pathways Initiative.
 The latter program proposed rejiggering eighth-, ninth- and 10th-grade math courses and increasing students’ exposure to data analytics, but it drew heavy criticism from some who alleged it would eliminate advanced high school math classes.

-The EdEquityVa program was adopted by the Northam administration as a means to close well-documented racial and socioeconomic achievement gaps between students, as well as to increase teachers’ knowledge about students’ different cultures.
+The EdEquityVA program was adopted by the Northam administration as a means to close well-documented racial and socioeconomic achievement gaps between students, as well as to increase teachers’ knowledge about students’ different cultures.
 It included annual conferences, monthly webinars, a monthly newsletter, an African American Superintendent’s Advisory Council and an “equity audit tool” supposed to make it easier for school districts to adopt their own equity initiatives.

 In her letter to the governor, Balow wrote that “numerous resources within EdEquityVA employ the concept that current discrimination is needed to address past discrimination” — a reference, she wrote, to proposals that teachers handle interactions with students differently based on their skin color and background.

-She also critiqued the EdEquityVA initiative for publishing suggested reading lists that included works by prominent Black authors Ibram X. Kendi and Gloria Ladson-Billings, whom Balow asserted “are critical race theorists who have moved [critical race theory] into education.”
+She also criticized the EdEquityVA initiative for publishing suggested reading lists that included works by prominent Black authors Ibram X. Kendi and Gloria Ladson-Billings, whom Balow asserted “are critical race theorists who have moved [critical race theory] into education.”

 Overall, she wrote, EdEquityVA “shifts school culture from excellence and opportunity to equitable outcomes for all students.”